Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 Your Rights After an Arrest in Dallas County

-1) Your Right to Remain Silent (The Most Important Right)
+1) Your Right to Remain Silent

+This is the most important right after an arrest, and it's where most people make an error.
 After an arrest in Dallas County, you do not have to explain what happened.

 That includes: